badou007/atmega16-to-internet/README.md

 1°) create a "dossier" named atmega .
 2°) In this dossier atmega create a dossier namer WEB-INF : copy the two jsp files in this folder .
 3°) in this "dossier" WEB-INF create a "dossier" named sr and a "dossier" named classes .
-4°) In sr create a "dossier" named Write(because of the package in SimpleWrite4 .copy SimpleWrite4.java in the "dossier" named write .
+4°) In sr create a "dossier" named write(because of the package in SimpleWrite4 .copy SimpleWrite4.java in the "dossier" named write .
+5°)copy the file web.xml in folder WEB-INF .